 Salary increases are based on a service-related table.
 Mortality rates for active members are based on the PUB (10) mortality tables with the Public Safety table used for males and the general employee table used for females.
 Mortality rates for healthy retirees and beneficiaries are based on the gender-distinct 2019 Municipal Retirees of Texas mortality tables.
-The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by Scale UMP to account for future mortality rate is applied, for males and a 3-year set-forward for females.
+The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
+For disabled annuitants, the same mortality tables for healthy retirees is used with a 4-year set-forward for males and a 3-year set-forward for females.
 In addition, a 3.5% and 3.0% minimum mortality rate is applied, for males and females respectively, to reflect the impairment for younger members who become disabled.
 The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.